The official blog of the Lung Institute.

 - Inhale through your nose for about two seconds

 - As you breathe in, your belly should move outward.
 Your belly should move more than your chest.

 - As you exhale slowly through pursed-lips, gently press on your belly.
 This will push up on your diaphragm to help get the air out.

 Other methods for treating occasional breathlessness include splashing cold water on your face or hitting yourself with a cool gust of air; these methods stimulate the body’s natural responses to decrease the sensation of breathlessness.

 The Pursed Lips Breathing Method can be a great asset when trying to quickly calm your nerves and relieve short-term breathlessness.
 As a core condition of chronic lung disease, frequent shortness of breath can have a devastating effect on your quality of life.
 However, by changing your diet and consistently exercising, and quitting smoking, it’s possible to greatly affect the pronouncement of symptoms within those with COPD, pulmonary fibrosis, and emphysema.
-When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than simply addressing the symptoms of lung disease, stem cell therapy may affect disease progression and may improve quality of life..
+When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than simply addressing the symptoms of lung disease, cellular therapy may affect disease progression and may improve quality of life..